-Paper to Be Key Part of Pasadena Unified School District’s Back-to-School
+Paper is Key Part of Pasadena Unified School District’s Back-to-School Plan

 Pasadena Unified School District partners with Paper to provide their students with unlimited 24/7 academic support this school year.